-INTRODUCTION TO PSYCHOLOGY 100
+100 INTRODUCTION TO PSYCHOLOGY 3 credits Introduction to scientific study of behavior, survey of physiological basis of behavior, sensation and perception, development, learning and cognition, personality, social interaction and other selected topics.

-Introduction to scientific study of behavior, survey of physiological basis of behavior, sensation and perception, development, learning and cognition, personality, social interaction and other selected topics.
+105 PROFESSIONAL AND CAREER ISSUES 1 credit IN PSYCHOLOGY

-105 PROFESSIONAL AND CAREER ISSUES IN PSYCHOLOGY Corequisite: 3750:100.
+Corequisite: 3750:100.
 An overview of the field of psychology including educational requirements, career opportunities, and professional issues for students considering a psychology major.

-DEVELOPMENTAL PSYCHOLOGY 4 credits 4 credits Prerequisite: 3750:100.
+230 DEVELOPMENTAL PSYCHOLOGY 4 credits Prerequisite: 3750:100.
 Determinants and nature of behavioral changes from conception to death.